kl2806/knnlm/README.md

     --path mt-checkpoints/checkpoint_best.pt \
     --gen-subset train --batch-size 128 \
     --dstore-mmap mt-checkpoints/dstore --knn-keytype 'last_ffn_input' \
-    --dstore-size TODO --model-overrides "{'knn_keytype': 'last_ffn_input'}" \
+    --dstore-size 3949114 --model-overrides "{'knn_keytype': 'last_ffn_input'}" \
     --score-reference --quiet \
     --save-knnlm-dstore --fp16 \
-    --output-tokens-file iwslt.train.tokens
+    --output-tokens-file-prefix iwslt.train.tokens
 ```

 The total number of tokens in the Wikitext-103 training set is `103227021`.
-The total number of tokens in the IWSLT training set is `TODO`.
+The total number of tokens in the IWSLT training set is `3949114`.
 The dstore size for Wikitext-103 `103225485` is `1536` tokens less than the total because we want each key to be constructed using a minimum amount of prior context.

 The tokens for the entire training set will be dumped into `wiki.train.tokens` or `iwslt.train.tokens`.
 These tokens used for printing out the retrieved training tokens in later commands.